stricture/hashstack-cli/README.md

 Available Commands:
-  agents      Display a list of agents connected to the cluster hcstats     Display a list of all hc_stat files available on the server (-h or --help for subcommands) jobs        Display a list of jobs for a project or attach to a job by id (-h or --help for subcommands) lists       Displays a list of all lists associated with the provided project (-h or --help for subcommands) login       Login and cache a session token for the remote server
+  agents      Display a list of agents connected to the cluster hcstats     Display a list of all hcstat files available on the server (-h or --help for subcommands) jobs        Display a list of jobs for a project or attach to a job by id (-h or --help for subcommands) lists       Displays a list of all lists associated with the provided project (-h or --help for subcommands) login       Login and cache a session token for the remote server